TheoMeunier/markdown-editor-js/README.md

 # Editor Markdown Js + Scss
-Markdown editor, très simple à ajouter dans un projet comment laravel ou symfony ou autre.
-Avec une partie de preview, pour le confort de la partie utilisateur.
+Markdown editor, very easy to add in a project like laravel or symfony or other.
+With a preview section, for the comfort of the user.

 ## Dependencies: